 The redistribution of representation in a legislative body, especially the periodic reallotment of congressional seats according to changes in the census figures.

 The redrawing of electoral districts.
-The term is usually used in Texas to refer to the redrawing of the state's congressional, state representative, state senator, and State Board of Education electoral districts every 10 years following the publication of the U.S. Census to maintain approximately equal populations across those respective districts.
+The term is usually used in Texas to refer to the redrawing of the state's congressional, state House, state Senate, and State Board of Education electoral districts every 10 years following the publication of the U.S. Census to maintain approximately equal populations across those respective districts.

 To send a bill to a committee for consideration.
 The Texas Constitution prohibits a bill from being considered on the floor unless it has first been referred to and considered by a committee.